RandyPayano/Postgres-DataModeling-Project/README.md

 e) create Database student_randy

-The database should now be ready to be queried.
+The database is now ready to be queried.

 Step 2: